Deminalla/Mortgage-Loan-Calculator/ReadMe.md

 <br />

-To compile with .jar, open Loan.jar in terminal and the write:
+To compile with .jar, open Loan.jar in terminal and then write:
 ```
 java --module-path "<javafx-root>\lib" --add-modules=javafx.controls,javafx.fxml -jar Loan.jar
 ```